ulwuttke/LMMD/_build/html/_sources/02_rep/02_rep.md

 As each circle always has two points of intersection with the horizontal stress axis (where the shear stress is zero), there is a special coordinate system (the principal system) in which the current stress state is only described by 3 normal stresses, the so-called **principal stresses $\sigma^{(1)}$, $\sigma^{(2)}$, $\sigma^{(3)}$**.

-## example: strain gauge measurement analysis

-### 1
+---
+**EXERCISE**

-As a result of a [strain gauge measurement](https://en.wikipedia.org/wiki/Strain_gauge) at one point on a surface of a bicycle frame the followng strains are measured:
+1. As a result of a [strain gauge measurement](https://en.wikipedia.org/wiki/Strain_gauge) at one point on a surface of a bicycle frame the followng strains are measured:
 $\epsilon_A=1,0\cdot10^{-3}$
 $\epsilon_B=0,5\cdot10^{-3}$

 ![StrainGauge1](StrainGauge1.png)

 The Material is homogenous and isotropic with an YOUNGth modulus of aprox. $E=200 \text{GPa}$ and a POISSON ratio of $\nu=0,2$.
-**Calculate the stresses! in the directoin of the strain gauges**
+**Calculate the stresses! in the direction of the strain gauges**

-### 2
-To get the full plain stress state (in another point), three strain gauges are applied.
+2. To get the full plain stress state (in another point), three strain gauges are applied.
 The measured strains are:

 $\epsilon_A=5,8\cdot10^{-4}$
 $\epsilon_B=-0,2\cdot10^{-4}$